jamdominguez/React-Learning_ReactJS/README.md

 ```
 ### Props's Immutability
 React determine that props are inmutables, are read only (like pure functions).
-If try change the title pro value for example, get a TypeError message in exectution time (no compile time).
-For this reason is good practice the props restructuration.
+If try change the title prop value for example, will get a TypeError message in exectution time (no compile time).
+For this reason is good practice the props restructuration (force set the prop to const and work with the constant).
 ```js
 import React, { Component } from 'react';
 import logo from './logo.svg';